outde-xyz/website/content/Discussions/2020-01-12_rawski_marr.md

 ---

 <!-- START_SUMMARY_BLOCK -->
+`<TG soapbox>`
+The following is a guest post by [Jon Rawski](https://jrawski.jimdofree.com/).
+I'm ruthlessly abusing my editorial powers to insert this reminder that the Outdex welcomes guest posts.
+Maybe you'd like to start a discussion on a topic that's dear to your heart?
+Or maybe you have something to add to an ongoing discussion that can't be fit in the comments section because it's too long and involves multiple pictures and figures?
+Just send me your post in some editable format (**not** PDF) and I'll try to post it asap.
+If you want to reduce the time from sending to posting, check the [instructions on how to reduce the editorial load for me]({filename}/pages/contribute.md).
+Anyways, enough of my blabbering, let's hear what Jon has to say...
+`<TG soapbox/>`

 To spice up the *Underappreciated Arguments* series, I thought I'd describe a rhetorical chestnut beloved by many a linguist: Marr's Three Levels.
 Anyone who has taken a linguistics class that dips a toe into the cognitive pool has heard of the Three Levels argument.
 It's so ubiquitous that it's been memed by grad students.
 <!-- END_SUMMARY_BLOCK -->